SerhatUzbas/library-management/readme.md

 3. **Run the application using the shell script:**
    I have provided a shell script to simplify the process of running the application in Docker.

+   First, make the script executable: chmod +x setup-production.sh

+   Then, run the script:
    ./setup-production.sh

-   This script will build all Docker images and start the application containers.
+   This script will build all Docker images, run migrations, seed the database, and start the application containers.

 ## Database Setup

 - The `schema.sql` file is included in the repository to set up the database schema.
-You can use it if you have to but I have provided a shell script to do that.
+You can use it if you want to but I have provided a shell script to do that.

 ## Contact